Rievaulx Abbey

 Rievaulx Abbey (/ˈriːvoʊ/ REE-voh) was a Cistercian abbey in Rievaulx, near Helmsley, in the North York Moors National Park, North Yorkshire, England.
 It was one of the great abbeys in England until it was seized in 1538 under Henry VIII during the Dissolution of the Monasteries.
 The wider site was awarded Scheduled Ancient Monument status in 1915 and the abbey was brought into the care of the then Ministry of Works in 1917.
-The striking ruins of its main buildings are today a tourist attraction, owned and maintained by English Heritage.
+The ruins of its main buildings are today a tourist attraction, owned and maintained by English Heritage.

 Foundation

 Rievaulx Abbey was the first Cistercian monastery in the north of England, founded in 1132 by twelve monks from Clairvaux Abbey.

 Its remote location was well suited to the order's ideal of a strict life of prayer and self-sufficiency with little contact with the outside world.
 The abbey's patron, Walter Espec, also founded another Cistercian community, that of Wardon Abbey in Bedfordshire, on unprofitable wasteland on one of his inherited estates.